joaoventura/react-app-start/README.md

 * Run `gulp watch` and start developing
 * Open `build/index.html` to display the app.

 With `gulp watch`, changes in files trigger the rebuild of the relevant parts.
+However, deletion of files are problematic and do not trigger the rebuild.
+In those cases, clean with `gulp clean` and re-run the *watch* task.

 ### Deployment